 - 30-70% Arsenic and Asbestos

-- Calcium (Limescale) – special version of TAPP 2 cartridges launched in spring 2020
+- Calcium (Limescale) – new version of TAPP 2 cartridges launched summer 2020

 - 70% of Fluoride